slavomatas/dqn-navigation/Report.md

  All training was performed on a single Ubuntu 18.04 desktop with an NVIDIA GTX 1080ti.

-## Ideas for Future Work

-1. Navigation with Pixels - so far i have tested Basic DQN Agent with Prioritized Experience Replay using visual observations (frames).
-Unfortunately DQN Agent performance didnt show any progress during the learning. i will try to implement frame stacking (buffering)

 ## Conclusion

 Comparing the performance scores shows that Dueling DQN Agent and DQN Agent with Prioritized Experience Replay achieved the best performance.

+Navigation with Pixels - so far i have tested Basic DQN Agent with Prioritized Experience Replay using visual observations (frames).
+Unfortunately DQN Agent performance didnt show significant progress during the learning.
+I will try to implement few changes/improvements:
+    frame stacking (buffering)
+    reward clipping

+Categorical DQN - while this DQN agent good shows learning progress during training, i was expecting that the overall performance would exceed Dueling DQN agent and DQN Agent with Prioritized Experience Replay.
+I will try to investigate and test further.